Kellogg, Idaho: Sunshine Mine

-In May 1972, the Sunshine Mine of Kellogg was the site of one of the worst U.S. mining accidents, resulting in the deaths of 91 miners; as a result, every miner in the U.S. now carries a "self-rescuer" (a breathing apparatus made with hopcalite and much simpler than a SCBA), which gives the miner a chance to avoid death due to carbon monoxide poisoning.
+In May 1972, the Sunshine Mine of Kellogg was the site of one of the worst U.S. mining accidents, resulting in a fire that caused the deaths of 91 miners.
 Eight days after the fire started, two men emerged from the mine.
 They were found on the 4800 ft (1463 m) level of the mine near a fresh air source.
 All others trapped in the mine had died.

+In the aftermath, the government passed new safety regulations.
+Every miner in the U.S. now carries a "self-rescuer" (a breathing apparatus made with hopcalite and much simpler than a SCBA), which gives the miner a chance to avoid death due to carbon monoxide poisoning.

 Sunshine Mine remained open until February 16, 2001, producing 360 million troy ounces (11,000,000 kg) of silver.
 As of 2005 Sterling Mining has plans to continue exploration and development of the mine, exercising an option the company purchased in 2003.